Cargo Repositories

 - Possibility to replace any source in config.toml

-If you are a Cargo developer waiting for virtual repository support in Jfrog Artifactory, we would extremely appreciate your assistance in steering and providing a scalable solution.
+If you are a Cargo developer waiting for virtual repository support in JFrog Artifactory, your assistance in steering and providing a scalable solution would be appreciated.

 Index Cargo Repositories